python-kasa/python-kasa/docs/source/design.rst

 Initialization
 **************

+Use :func:`~kasa.Discover.discover` to perform udp-based broadcast discovery on the network.
+This will return you a list of device instances based on the discovery replies.

-When the IP Address of a device is known, it can be connected with :meth:`~kasa.SmartDevice.connect()`.
+If the device's host is already known, you can use to construct a device instance with :meth:`~kasa.SmartDevice.connect()`.
-If the IP Address is not known, it can be discovered using :func:`~kasa.Discover.discover`.

 When connecting a device with the :meth:`~kasa.SmartDevice.connect()` method, it is recommended to pass the device type as well as this allows the library to use the correct device class for the